DeFiSafety/Process-Version-0.8/README.md

 <p>We would appreciate that you go through the documentation, and answer some questions we have about the way the data is.
 This will only take about 10 minutes of your time. </p>
 <ol>
-<li>Please visit the 0.8 Blank draft.
+<li>Please visit the [0.8 Blank draft](https://github.com/DeFiSafety/Process-Version-0.8/blob/main/0.8%20blank.pdf/) .
 Please give us some initial thoughts on this report, and please pay particular attention to questions 24 to 28, as these are the new questions we have added. </li>

 <li>Please take a brief look at our new Scoring Algorithm.
 This breaks down the specific scores on a question-to question basis.
 Please pay specific attention to the breakdown of individual scoring categories, such as the weight of the Oracles category. </li>